 According to the American Association of Colleges of Nursing, many hospitals require RNs to hold a bachelor's degree.
 Furthermore, close to 90% of employers have a strong preference for BSN graduates.
 Many nurses who hold just an associate degree choose to go back to school through an RN-to-BSN program.

-Basic Skills All Nurses Should Have
+Basic Skills for Nurses

 - Empathy and compassion

 - Emotional stability